grocy/docs/examples/examples.md

 ## Examples:
 - **[Simon's Setup](simon.md)** - Setup for basic food information.
 - **[Marcs's Setup](marc.md)** - Setup with extensive use of Barcode Buddy for food and chores.
-- **[Phil Hawthornes Dishwasher Setup](https://philhawthorne.com/automating-your-shopping-list-with-home-assistant-and-grocy/)** - Example of use of Home Assistant together with Grocy for automatically consuming dishwasher tablerts.
+- **[Phil Hawthornes Dishwasher Setup](https://philhawthorne.com/automating-your-shopping-list-with-home-assistant-and-grocy/)** - Example of use of Home Assistant together with Grocy for automatically consuming dishwasher tablets.